qua-platform/qualibration-libs/qualibration_libs/legacy/experiments/two_qubit_xeb/README.md

 two_qubit_gate = QUAGate("cz", two_qubit_gate_macro)

 ```
 - `qubit_pairs`: the qubit pairs involved in the experiment.
 They should match the qubit pairs defined in the QuAM.
-Note that the script can handle only qubit pairs that are Transmons for now and should therefore be given as `[quam_libs.components.TransmonPair]`.
+Note that the script can handle only qubit pairs that are Transmons for now and should therefore be given as `[qualibration_libs.legacy.components.TransmonPair]`.
 We will extend this to other platforms in the future.
 - `readout_pulse_name`: the name of the readout pulse that will be used to measure the qubits.
 The name should match the name of the operation defined in the QuAM/configuration for implementing the readout pulse for each qubit.
 Additional parameters are available in the config such as:
 - `reset_method`: the method used to reset the qubits.
 The user can choose between `"active"` (active reset) and `"cooldown"` (passive reset).